Lewis Ferguson: Bologna

 On 12 July 2022, Italian club Bologna announced the signing of Ferguson for an undisclosed transfer fee.
 He made his debut as a substitute in a 2–0 away defeat to Milan on 27 August 2022, and made two more substitute appearances before his first start against Napoli on 16 October.
 His first goal came a week later, the second in a 2–0 win at home to Lecce, and he scored again the following week – the equaliser in a 2–1 away win over Monza.
 On 12 November 2022, he scored Bologna's third goal in a 3–0 win over Sassuolo, a curling effort from the edge of the penalty area after a one-two with Nicolás Domínguez that was later named the Serie A goal of the month for November 2022.
 Ferguson started 28 games for Bologna during the 2022–23 season as they finished ninth in Serie A. He scored seven goals during the season, which was the highest tally by a Scottish player in an Italian league season since Denis Law played for Torino in 1961–62.

 In July 2023, Ferguson signed a new contract with Bologna that is due to run until the end of the 2026–27 season.
 In October 2023 he became Bologna's captain, and he continued in that role, until suffering a knee injury in April 2024.
 He later said it would be six or seven months before he could re-start training.

 Ferguson became the top Scottish goalscorer in Serie A history on 23 December 2023, overtaking Denis Law, when he scored the only goal in a 1–0 win against Atalanta.
 He was named the Serie A midfielder of the year for the 2023–24 season.

 On 29 October 2024, Ferguson was named in a matchday squad for the first time in over six months, remaining on the bench as Bologna beat Cagliari 2–0.
 He said that "the Scottish mentality" helped him recover from his injury quicker than expected.
 He made his return to the pitch in Bologna's 1–0 win over Lecce on 2 November, coming on as an 82-minute substitute for Remo Freuler.
 Later that month, he extended his Bologna contract until 2028 and made his UEFA Champions League debut against Lille, in which he played a full 90 minutes for the first time in over seven months.

 Ferguson captained Bologna to their first final in 51 years, beating Empoli 2–1 (5–1 on aggregate), on 30 April 2025 to reach the Coppa Italia final.
 Ferguson was captain again winning the final 1–0 versus Milan on 14 May 2025.
 Ferguson emulated Graeme Souness to become the second Scotsman to win the Coppa Italia.

+In July 2026, he was linked with a move back to Scotland, to sign for Rangers.